Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections

-The relocation of a point depends on the closeness of its corresponding data to the seed data in the MD space (\autoref{fig:relo_cases}).
-We partition the data into three subsets: \textit{MD True Neighbors} are data that belong to the core MD cluster formed by the seed data (initial MD brush); \textit{MD Non-Neighbors} denote the data that are far apart from the seed data; and \textit{Uncertain} data are in-between the other two subsets, forming a "fuzzy" neighborhood in the MD space.
-Points corresponding to \textit{MD True Neighbors} and \textit{MD Non-Neighbors} should be part of the inner lens and external to the lens, respectively, while points corresponding to \textit{Uncertain} data should lie within the outer lens, close to the inner boundary in proportion to their closeness to the core MD cluster.
-If points are already in the correct position, they stay still.
-Otherwise they are relocated to the correct position with an animated transition plus a remnant temporary trace for outsiders (similar to red arrows in \autoref{fig:workflow} (d), (f); \autoref{fig:scenario} B-4, E-8).
-Relocation corrects for the MDP distortions: points in the inner lens correspond to True Neighbors, as FN are repelled from the lens and MN are attracted within the lens.
+Afterward, point relocation is performed according to the lenses so that points distribution around seed points in the projection can reflect the distribution around the seed points in the MD space( \oone{} ) (\autoref{fig:workflow} (d)).
+The relocation of a point thus depends on its MD closeness to the seed points (\autoref{fig:relo_cases}).
+If the closeness is 1, the point is considered as \mdtrueneighbors, which means that the point belongs to the core MD cluster formed by the seed points.
+If the closeness is 0, the point is categorized with \mdnonneighbors, denoting that it is far apart from the seed points in the MD space.
+If the value is between 0 and 1, the point is considered to be \uncertain, forming a ``fuzzy'' neighborhood in the MD space.
+While the machine relocates \mdtrueneighbors (\textit{i.e} MNs) into the inner boundary, \mdnonneighbors (\textit{i.e.} FNs) are repelled from the lens area outside the outer boundary, and \uncertain points are relocated within the lens area, close to the inner boundary, in proportion to their MD closeness to the core MD cluster.
+Points are relocated to the correct position with an animated transition.
+Relocation corrects MDP distortions, making points in the inner lens correspond to True Neighbors, as FNs are repelled from the lens and MNs attracted within the lens ( \oone{} ).

-The \textit{Uncertain} subset and its interpolated relocation is a crucial part of \brush, since it is up to users to decide whether a point will be brushed or not.
-The uncertain points falling into the outer lens are natural candidates for brushing; they are also geometrically the next ones that can be caught by the painter (O2).
-The color-coding of MD closeness informs the user's decision (O1).
+It is worth noting that the \uncertain points and their interpolated relocation are a crucial part of \brush, as it is up to users to decide whether a point will be brushed or not.
+The \uncertain points falling into the outer lens are natural candidates for brushing; they are also geometrically the next ones that can be captured by the painter ( \oone{} \otwo{} ) (see \textit{Dynamical update} in \stepfour{}).

-For technical details of lens construction and point relocation, refer to \autoref{sec:lens}.
-The determination of the data neighbors subsets is described in \autoref{sec:closeness}.